brunokoga/Montevideo/magicItems_dir/specificCursedItems.md

 **Description**

 These boots appear and function as one of the other kinds of magic boots.
-When the wearer is in (or fleeing from) melee combat, _boots of dancing _impede movement, making him behave as if _ [irresistible dance](../spells/irresistibleDance#_irresistible-dance) _had been cast upon him.
-Only a _ [remove curse](../spells/removeCurse#_remove-curse) _spell enables the wearer to be rid of the boots once their true nature is revealed.
+When the wearer is in (or fleeing from melee combat, _boots of dancing _impede movement, making him behave as if _ [irresistible dance](../spell_dir/irresistibleDance#_irresistible-dance _had been cast upon him.
+Only a _ [remove curse](../spell_dir/removeCurse#_remove-curse) _spell enables the wearer to be rid of the boots once their true nature is revealed.

 **Creation**